mikeStr8s/frozen-wastes/docs/story/Session 2.md

 **Yin Shen** ventured into the square, where she stumbled upon a grim spectacle — **Dzaan**, the very wizard who had so warmly hired them, bound to a stake as the townsfolk gathered round.
 The flames climbed swiftly, and he met his end with unsettling calm.

-Beside Yin Shen stood [Captain Imdra Arlaggath](../world/characters/Captain%20Imdra%20Arlaggath.md), the stern leader of Easthaven’s guard.
+Beside **Yin Shen** stood [Captain Imdra Arlaggath](../world/characters/Captain%20Imdra%20Arlaggath.md), the stern leader of Easthaven’s guard.
 Seeing her disquiet, the captain muttered, “Do not pity him, stranger.
 He murdered those he hired — folk of Icewind Dale — after they aided his travels.
 He’s reaping what he sowed.”

-When the captain turned her questioning gaze to Yin Shen, the rogue answered plainly that she and her companions had only crossed Dzaan’s path briefly, and were in fact hunting **Sephek Kaltro**, the killer who had plagued Ten-Towns.
+When the captain turned her questioning gaze to **Yin Shen**, the rogue answered plainly that she and her companions had only crossed **Dzaan’s** path briefly, and were in fact hunting **Sephek Kaltro**, the killer who had plagued Ten-Towns.
 Hearing that the murderer was no more, the captain’s demeanor softened.

 “You’ve a sharp eye and a steady hand,” she said.
 “We’ve fishermen gone missing out on the ice.
 Find them, and what Dzaan carried in life shall be yours in death.”